AABK6/citizen-budget-lab/docs/BUILD_PAGE_SPEC.md

   - Target (role: target): contributes to resolution but does not alter accounting/macro.
   - Change: alters accounting/macro and contributes to “specified” in resolution.
 - Resolution Meter: overallPct = |specified| / |target|; per mass progress bars show specified vs target; pending = target − specified.
-- Levers: Named reforms organized by family; each has a params schema (min/max/step).
+- Levers: Named reforms organized by family; each has a fixed, pre-estimated budgetary impact.
 Conflicts are detected server‑side.

 User Journeys